 Cayce on Education

 Below are extracts and quotations from the book Edgar Cayce on Reincarnation by Noel Langley, Page references are to that book throughout, with a few exceptions.
-And what Cayce calls the Entity, is called "the soul" in this survey.
+And what Cayce calls the Entity, is called "the soul" further down.

 Cayce's views on upbringing consistently emphasised 'the need for absolute honesty with the child.
 He condemned pampering as firmly as he condemned insecurity and lack of self-esteem.